Remembering Elizabeth Taylor's AIDS Activism

 We are marking the death today of Elizabeth Taylor.
 Elsewhere in the program, we have a reflection on her movie career, from the dewy, 12-year-old equestrian in "National Velvet" to "Cat on a Hot Tin Roof" to "Who's Afraid of Virginia Woolf."

-Ms. ELIZABETH TAYLOR (Actress): (As Martha) I had it all planned out.
+BLOCK: (As Martha) I had it all planned out.
 First, he'd take over the history department.
 Then when daddy retired, he'd take over the whole college, you know.
 That was the way it was supposed to be.
-Getting angry there?
+Getting angry, baby?
 That was the way it was supposed to be.

 BLOCK: In 1985, Elizabeth Taylor co-founded the American Foundation for AIDS Research, or amfAR.
 Dr. Mervyn Silverman is a former amfAR president.
 He's also a former director of health in San Francisco.
 Welcome to the program, Dr. Silverman.